 Food inflation in the United States accelerated for a 12th straight month to 10.1% in May of 2022, the first increase of 10% or more since March 1981.
 Big price hikes were seen for meats, poultry, fish, and eggs (14.2%). source: U.S. Bureau of Labor Statistics

 Food Inflation in the United States averaged 3.42 percent from 1914 until 2022, reaching an all time high of 36.70 percent in May of 1917 and a record low of -34.30 percent in June of 1921.
 This page provides the latest reported value for - United States Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Food Inflation - values, historical data and charts - was last updated on June of 2022.

-Food Inflation in the United States is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in the United States to stand at 1.90 in 12 months time.
-In the long-term, the United States Food Inflation is projected to trend around 1.90 percent in 2021 and 2.10 percent in 2022, according to our econometric models.
+Food Inflation in the United States is expected to be 9.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Food Inflation is projected to trend around 2.00 percent in 2023 and 2.10 percent in 2024, according to our econometric models.